Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 Nyoho is for the hiker who has done Nantai and Senjogahara and wants something different — something quieter, more remote, and more demanding.
 The mountain sits northeast of Nantai, separated by the Kotoku valley.
 Because the trailhead sits at the end of a long access road well beyond the bus network, Nyoho sees only a fraction of the foot traffic of its neighbours, and the trail feels genuinely wild throughout.

-The climb is a steady, consistent effort through mountain forest, scrub, and then open ridgeline.
-There are no dramatic switchbacks or volcanic terrain changes as on Nantai — Nyoho rewards patience.
+This is not a single steady climb.
+From the Shizu Hut area the route runs the ridge over three intermediate summits — Omanago (大真名子山, 2,376 m), Komanago (小真名子山, 2,323 m) and Taishaku (帝釈山, 2,455 m) — dropping into a col between each before the final push to Nyoho.
+That up-and-down is why a route that looks short on the map is a full, strenuous day.
 The barren upper ridge, with sky dominating every horizon and no human structures in view, creates a feeling of remoteness that is difficult to find in the Nikko area.
-The summit has a small shrine and sweeping views.
-Descending through the mist — a common afternoon experience on this mountain — is one of the most atmospheric moments on any trail in Nikko National Park.
+The summit has a small shrine and sweeping views, and descending through the mist — a common afternoon experience on this mountain — is one of the most atmospheric moments on any trail in Nikko National Park.

 Getting to Nyoho Mountain

-From bus stand #41, the full climb to the summit is about 5 hours one way (roughly 9.5 hours round trip), with 1,170 m of elevation gain — a long but achievable single day for fit hikers.
-Driving in to waypoint B trims roughly an hour and a half off the round trip.
-If you’d rather not rush, an overnight at the Shizu hut splits the effort comfortably (see below).
+From the trailhead, the traverse to the summit is roughly 5.87 km one way with about 1,080 m of elevation gain, and the round trip climbs around 1,530 m once the cols between peaks are counted — a long but achievable single day for fit hikers, at 7–8 hours on the mountain.
+Driving in to waypoint B trims the access-road walk off each end.
+If you would rather not rush, an overnight at the Shizu Hut splits the effort comfortably.

 Prefer to split it over two days?
-It’s a relaxed way to do Nyoho, and the only way to combine it with the Nantai northern route.
+It is a relaxed way to do Nyoho, and the only way to combine it with the Nantai northern route.

 This two-day plan is also how you access the northern trail of Nantai Mountain — making it possible to combine both peaks over three days for committed hikers, using Shizu Hut as the central base.